-- Addition: Adds the values of two measures. - Subtraction: Subtracts the values of one measure from the values of another measure. - Multiplication: Multiplies the values of two measures. - Division or Ratio: Divides the values of one measure by the values of another - Percent Difference: Calculates the percent difference between the values of two measures.
+- Addition: Adds the values of two measures. - Subtraction: Subtracts the values of one measure from the values of another measure. - Multiplication: Multiplies the values of two measures. - Division or Ratio: Divides the values of one measure by the values of another measure. - Percent Difference: Calculates the percent difference between the values of two measures.

-The arithmetic operations are available in Analytic Workspace Manager as templates. as described in "Using Calculation Templates" on page 5-6.
+The arithmetic operations are available in Analytic Workspace Manager as templates. as described in "Using Calculation Templates".